 The objectives of ICCRAM are

-- To position the Center and the University of Burgos as a European leader in the research lines of biotechnology, electrochemistry, sustainability and computational simulation.
+- To position the Center and the University of Burgos as a European leader in the research areas of biotechnology, electrochemistry, sustainability and computational simulation.

-- To promote innovation in society being the driving force for industrial, institutional and social agents
+- To promote innovation in society being the driving force for industrial, institutional and social agent.